jla2000/nvim-bundle/README.md

 - All plugins are fetched from `nixpkgs`
 - Build and execute via `nix`
 - Entire config writtin in `lua`
-- Lazy loading using `lz.n`
+- Lazy loaded plugins using [lz.n](https://github.com/nvim-neorocks/lz.n)
-- Lua config can be changed without rebuilding package (when `.#homeManagerModules.neovim` is used)
+- Lua config can be changed on-the-fly without rebuilding (using symlinked lua config)